BenjaminATaylor/Benny/README.md

 <h2>Other notes</h2>
 1. Reference genome: the pipeline is set up to work on Apis mellifera only – the reference genome has not been included as an argument and is therefore specified in the code directly.
 A future version could make the reference genome flexible.
 2. Similarly, a check for Apis mellifera sequences only is also included in the workflow.
 All database entries that do not have the ‘7460’ tax_id code are filtered out and ignored.
+3. At present, the pipeline ends at the haplotype calling step, but this is *not* an appropriate final step before downstream analysis.
+We either need to take the output VCF and filter, or (preferably, I think) use output gvcfs to perform joint genotyping with GenotypeGVCFs (and then perform any filtering we want on the output from that)

 <h2>How to run on Purdue Bell</h2>
 Considerations: